 Jesus had many divine appointments especially with the down trodden, disappointed and the discouraged.
 His ministry was to everyone, not just the ‘Religion’ of the day.
 In the book of John, Jesus showed favor to two women: one was living a hard life of being married several times or living with men (part 1); the other caught in the act of adultery by the Pharisees (part 2).
 These two women would meet the Son of God where they lived, not in the best parts of town or the elite temples.
 Divine Appointments catch us unaware and where we live.

 A lot of women think they are too damaged to be good enough for Jesus and His Gift of Salvation.
 The Samaritan Woman succumbed to her life the way it was because she knew no other way.
 Maybe she saw the way better women lived – I don’t know, but usually we see from a required distance how the ‘other half’ lives as we go about our invisible lives.
 The world only see us as an example of what NOT to do instead of trying to reach us where we are…such is the Church today.
 Much of the Evangelical, Protestant and Catholic Church talks a great talk but doesn’t extend their hand to the needs of others to break the cycle of addictions, single parenting, recreational sex and abortion.
-The Samaritan Woman accepted her life as it was thinking this was all there will be.
+The Samaritan Woman accepted her life as it was believing this was all there will be for her.
 But what she did not know is that Jesus has a Divine Appointment for EVERYONE, including her.
 And this was her time to meet the LORD.